git-merge-workshops/git-it-right/docs/4_GitRevert_With_Exercise.md

 cd GitRevertDemo
 ```

-> NOTE: You can continue to use a same directory and a same script for other continuing exercises.
-However, the idea is to allow users to pick up from any step that they want to review later without depending on other steps.
-In addition, it is always easy to work with a clean slate.

 #### STEP 2: Create a new file to initialize git structure

+> NOTE: Again, you can continue using this same file for other exercises.
+It is up to you how you want to manage this.

 Create a new file called `generate-git-single-branch.sh`.
 You can do it with either by going inside a directory and create a file through a tool like **Visual Studio Code**.
 Or, you can use a tool like **VIM** to quickly create a file.